hail-is/hail/infra/gcp/README.md

    - https://auth.<domain>/oauth2callback
    - http://127.0.0.1/oauth2callback

+  as well as any number of test oauth2callbacks under `https://internal.<domain>/` to be used by test namespaces if you are deploying CI (see ci_config.json below).

   Download the client secret as `/tmp/auth_oauth2_client_secret.json`.

 - Create `infra/gcp/$GITHUB_ORGANIZATION/global.tfvars` based on the template below, where `$GITHUB_ORGANIZATION` corresponds to the GitHub organization used for your Hail Batch deployment (e.g. [`hail-is`](https://github.com/hail-is/hail)).
 This avoids collisions between configuration files from different Hail deployments.